 Ideas forged in the Parisian intelligentsia of the 1920s, came to be applied to the planning of working-class housing in Sheffield and St. Louis, and hundreds of other cities too, in the 1950s and 1960s; the results were at best questionable, at worst catastrophic (Hall 1988: 204).

 But these failings are not in Le Corbusier, alone.
 All of the schemes for urban design outlined here combine the same three errors on a huge scale.

+Border Vacuum: The rationalist separation of functions that Howard, Wright, and Corbusier employ ignores the way a variety of uses within a relatively small area invites ordinary people to use public space at various times of the day, providing eyes on the street and safety.
+Absent these attractors, public space becomes dangerous and the liveliness associated with urbanity disappears.

+Cataclysmic Money: The larger the scale of the project, the larger the volume of funds and the faster the flow of funds into an area, leaving less time for the kind of organic development that adjusts to changing and unforeseen conditions to take place.
+Not only does this mean that the mind of the planner substitutes for the multitude of minds of a living city, but the sheer size of the projects that require cataclysmic money often (though not necessarily) generates border vacuums with their attendant anti-urban consequences.
+Moreover, since all the structures within such projects tend to be built within a relatively short time-frame, the built environment ages at roughly the same rate, requiring enormous and simultaneous repair and replacement costs as well as a fairly uniform depreciation of value.
+The constructions of Howard, Wright, and Le Corbusier would obviously entail massive amounts of cataclysmic money.

+Visual Order: These large-scale “giga-projects” will tend to generate visual homogeneity simply because their structures will largely be built in the same era and reflect the ethos of the age, even if a variety of designers and architects contribute to the end product and they aim to design a diversity of spaces.
+Most uses will need to be planned ahead of time, otherwise financing would be impracticable, so that initially there will be a predictable sameness in the mixture of uses in the various districts, unless tenants can be given large financial subsidies to overcome of the high costs of the large-scale, new construction.
+Instead of an emergent order of dynamic experimentation of a variety of uses – at odds with constructivist notions of order – the overwhelming tendency will be a static pattern of use.
+Any conscious attempt at diversity in appearance will achieve merely a pretended order.

 Jacobs’s problem with all of these visionaries is not so much that they are grandiose.
-The problem is that they don’t even begin to grasp the nature of cities or their significance.
+The problem is that their narrowly constructivist perspective doesn’t begin to grasp the unpredictable nature of cities or the significance of that unpredictability.
 Rather than having distilled, through close observation of how people in a great city actually live in it, they instead treated the city as a problem of simplicity or disorganized complexity rather than as a problem of organized complexity or spontaneous order.
-They leave no significant space for unpredictable improvisation save in the ways and directions in which they dictate: “As in all Utopias, the right to have plans of any significance belonged only to the planners in charge (Jacobs 1961: 17).
-Only the planners, not ordinary people, are permitted to experiment and to fail.
+They leave no significant space for unpredictable improvisation save in the ways and directions in which they dictate.: “Only the planners, not ordinary people, are permitted to experiment and to fail (Jacobs 1961: 17).

 VI.
 Concluding Thoughts